Frequently Asked Questions

 Can I still apply after December 1?

-The application deadline for the Fall term 2013 is December 1, 2012; applications cannot be accepted after that date.
-Applications will be available online starting in September 2012.
+The application deadline for the Fall term 2014 was December 1, 2013; applications are no longer being considered.
+Applications will be available online starting in September 2014.

 Can I change a recommender after I have applied?
 Can my recommender still submit a letter?